 I hope my lessons in life and writing move you in some way.

 A midlife crisis led Jeanne from a 15-year ownership of a motel and restaurant to finally becoming the writer she always dreamed of being.

-As well as being the Editor and Online Community Manager for Script magazine, Jeanne still has a regular column on the site entitled Balls of Steel, which was selected as recommended reading by Universal Writers Program.
+As well as being the Editor-in-Chief and Online Community Manager for Script magazine, Jeanne still has a regular column on the site entitled Balls of Steel, which was selected as recommended reading by Universal Writers Program.
 Jeanne was also a Senior Editor at Writer’s Digest, launching the Take Two column in Writer’s Digest magazine.
 There she chronicles her fearless journey as a screenwriter as well as shares stories of other writers in the trenches.
 When she isn’t sharing her war stories in her column, she teaches screenwriting webinars and speaks at conferences and universities around the country.